skovranek/buftermio/README.md

 // or
 buffer := buftermio.NewBuffer()
 ```
-2) Call the GetInput method on the buffer each time you want to get input from the terminal.
+2) Call the GetInput method on the buffer each time you want to get input from the CLI.
 ```go
 input, err := buffer.GetInput()
 ```